mskasal/challenge-sepet/README.md

 #### What did I do not?
 - I did not think about browser compatibility.
 I used Chrome for development and debugging.
 Custom components could not work as expected on other browsers
-- I did not write any test. (maybe later, I need a good way to test custom components).
+- I did not write any test. (maybe later, I need a good way to test web components).
-- I could create a EventEmitter singleton for communication between Components however, native event emitter can deal with such a small app.
+- I could create an EventEmitter singleton for communication between Components however, native event emitter can deal with such a small app.

 #### What did I assume?

-- I assumed any restaurant menu can not be so big for listing(+200 ;)).
+- I assumed any restaurant can not have too big menu for listing(+200 ;)).

 #### Why Web Components?